At EDR, landscape architecture is the art and science of analysis, planning, design, management, preservation and rehabilitation of the land.

 EDR has been “green” long before the term crept into our everyday vocabulary.
 As dedicated practitioners of sustainable design, EDR considers the natural systems of a site a guiding principle for planning and development.
 Planning and design specialties include: parks and greenways, commercial developments, private estates, streetscapes, waterfront development, bikeways, athletic facilities, art in the landscape, monuments, interpretive signage, historic landscapes, ecological site restorations, sustainable campus landscapes, and urban farms.

-The vast majority of Site Development is dependent on highly-skilled civil and water resources engineers who can assist owners with addressing the stringent demands and regulations with regards to stormwater, utilities land development, permitting etc.
+EDR’s solutions for site development are dependent on highly-skilled civil and water resources engineers who can assist owners with addressing stringent demands and regulations for stormwater, utilities, civil design, and project management.

-Furthermore, they are certified and specialty-trained to practice erosion and sediment control design, stormwater management, green infrastructure; storm and sanitary sewer design; stream restoration; watershed and floodplain management; hydrologic and hydraulic studies; watermain extensions; culvert scour and analysis; and construction administration, inspection and environmental monitoring.
+Our engineers are certified and specialty-trained to practice erosion and sediment control design; stormwater management; green infrastructure; storm and sanitary sewer design; stream restoration; watershed and floodplain management; hydrologic and hydraulic studies; watermain extensions; culvert scour and analysis; and construction administration, inspection and environmental monitoring.

 Successful compliance with federal, state and local environmental regulations and documentation requirements is a process that requires navigation with expert understanding, strategic approaches and creative solutions.